+The ECW Mass Transit incident is part of wrestling lore.
 Extreme Championship Wrestling was known for its cutting-edge, often counter-culture wrestling angles and storylines and its violent, often bloody in-ring style.
 However, on November 23, 1996, ECW provided fans attending a house show more violence than they ever intended.
-It’s gone into wrestling lore as the Mass Transit Incident.
 This is what happened.

 After Axl Rotten no-showed the event, ECW booker Paul Heyman was left without a tag-team partner for D-Von Dudley for a match against the Gangstas.
 Kulas–with his father, Stephen, vouching for him–volunteered to take Rotten’s place.
 Heyman claims that Kulas said he was 23 years old and that he’d been trained by legendary wrestler Killer Kowalski.
 Graduating from Kowalski’s school was no easy feat, and Heyman had good experience with wrestlers from Kowalski.
 Former ECW tag team champions The Eliminators (Perry Saturn and John Kronus) had come from Kowalski’s school.
 He was also responsible for training the WWE’s Hunter Hearst Helmsley and Chyna.

 The problem: Kulas lied.
 He hadn’t been trained by anyone, let alone Kowalski.
 He also lied about his age in order to get in the ring.
 Kulas told Heyman he was 23.
 New Jack remembers Kulas saying he was 20.
 Some sources say he claimed to be 19.
 Regardless, it’s pretty clear that the teenager was dishonest about his age and experience in order to get on the show.